-A: Students who have received their GA for at least two years must have earned 30 credits by the end of their second year to receive the full applicable amount in their third year of the award.
+A: Students who have received a Howard P. Rawlings Educational Excellence Award (including the GA, EA, and CBEAG) for at least two years must have earned 30 credits by the end of their second year to receive the full applicable amount in their third year of the award.
 Students must complete at least 24 credits to receive a prorate amount in the third year of their award.